Serendip is an independent site partnering with faculty at multiple colleges and universities around the world. Happy exploring!

 ATP in muscle cells

 In this analysis and discussion activity, students learn how muscle cells produce ATP by aerobic cellular respiration, anaerobic fermentation, and hydrolysis of creatine phosphate.
-They analyze the varying contributions of these three processes to ATP production during athletic activities of varying intensity and duration.
+Students use their understanding of these three processes to analyze their relative importance when racing different distances.

 Students learn how multiple body systems work together to supply the oxygen and glucose needed for aerobic cellular respiration.

-Finally, students use what they have learned to analyze how athletic performance is improved by the body changes that result from regular aerobic exercise.
+Finally, students use what they have learned to analyze how regular aerobic exercise can improve athletic performance.

-Process of phagocytosis after injury to skinIn this activity, students analyze multiple examples of the relationship between structure and function in diverse human cells and in the digestive system.
+Students analyze multiple examples of the relationship between structure and function in the organs and cells of the digestive system.

-Students analyze examples that illustrate how organelles work together to accomplish cellular functions and organs and organ systems work together to accomplish functions needed by the organism.
+Students also analyze several examples that illustrate how organs and organ systems work together to accomplish functions needed by the organism.

-Finally, students evaluate the claim that structure is related to function in cells, organs and organ systems.
+Finally, students use a claim, evidence and reasoning framework to evaluate the claim that structure is related to function in cells, organs and organ systems.

 Using Models to Understand Photosynthesis